johnnovak/gridmonger-site/source/basic-editing.rst

 .. tip::

-    Some blobbers, such as the renowned
+    Some games, such as the renowned
     `Eye of <https://en.wikipedia.org/wiki/Eye_of_the_Beholder_(video_game)>`_
     `the Beholder <https://en.wikipedia.org/wiki/Eye_of_the_Beholder_II:_The_Legend_of_Darkmoon>`_
     `series <https://en.wikipedia.org/wiki/Eye_of_the_Beholder_III:_Assault_on_Myth_Drannor>`_,